d16-nichevo/vtt-icons-download-scripts/README.md

 # Using these Scripts

-Some of these scripts are PowerShell scripts.
-Some are LINQPad scripts.
 Find the scripts in the project repository [here](https://github.com/d16-nichevo/vtt-icons-download-scripts/tree/main).

 * PowerShell scripts end with a `.ps1` extension.
-* LINQPad script end with a `.linq` extension.
+* LINQPad scripts end with a `.linq` extension.

 General notes about these scripts: